A5H73Y/Parkour/docs/tutorials/parkour-config.md

   HidePlayers: true
   # What should the countdown start from
   CountdownFrom: 5
-    # Should the Player be prepared for the Challenge (teleported to the Course unable to move) when the accept the challenge
+    # Should the Player be prepared for the Challenge (teleported to the Course unable to move) when they accept the challenge
   PrepareOnAccept: false

 # All the options for ParkourModes